mpiccirilli/Rlinkedin/README.md

 Installation and Authentication
 -------

-Installing ane establishing a connection to the LinkedIn API.
+Installing and establishing a connection to the LinkedIn API.

 ```{r}
 require(devtools)